thalvadzhi/ImageColorizer/README.md

 # Automatically colorize black and white images

 ## Idea
 I use the SLIC algorithm to segment the image, then model the segments as a Random Markov Field and use ICM to optimize it.
 Each image is represented in the YUV color space.
 I use one predictor per color channel (for e.g. one SVR for U and one for V channel).
-I also use SURF descriptors as feauture vectors.
+Also, I use SURF descriptors as feauture vectors.

 ## Results